HMS Griffin (H31): With the Royal Navy, 1939–1942

 She rejoined her flotilla at Harwich in November, where they patrolled the North Sea and escorted local convoys.
 She rescued survivors from her sister Gipsy after that ship struck a mine off Harwich on 21 November.
 She was damaged the same month and was under repair until 6 December.
+On 19 January 1940, Griffin was taking part in a patrol east of Harwich with sister ship Grenade and the destroyer leader Grenville when Grenville struck a mine and quickly sank.
+Griffin and Grenade rescued survivors from Grenville.
+On 9 March 1940, Griffin was attacked and strafed by a German Heinkel He 111 bomber, with one crewmember, a cook, killed.
 In preparation for the Norwegian Campaign, Griffin was transferred to the Home Fleet at Scapa Flow in April 1940.Griffin escorted the capital ships of the Home Fleet as they sortied into the North Sea on 7 April and continued that duty for the next several weeks.

 On 26 April, Griffin and the destroyer Acheron captured the German trawler Schiff 26, bound for Narvik with a cargo that included guns, mines and ammunition.
 She was disguised as the Dutch Polares and armed with one gun and two torpedo tubes.
 Crewmen aboard the trawler failed to properly dispose of some of her code documents when she was boarded from Griffin.
 The recovered material allowed Bletchley Park to retrospectively break 6 days of naval Enigma codes.
 Whilst not operationally useful, this was the first break of the code and gave Alan Turing essential information on how Enigma was used, so allowing methods to be developed for future breaks.
 This was the first of several similar captures that were essential for the continued Allied breaking of the naval Enigma codes.

 Griffin evacuated British and French troops from Namsos, and rescued survivors from the destroyer Afridi after she was sunk by Junkers Ju 87 Stuka dive bombers on 3 May.
 The Stukas also attacked Griffin, without success.
 Griffin was then transferred to the 13th Destroyer Flotilla of the North Atlantic Command at Gibraltar.
 She escorted the capital ships of Force H in the Battle of Dakar on 23 September, but was not engaged.
 On 20 October, with her sisters Gallant and Hotspur, she sank the Italian submarine Lafolè off Melilla.
 Griffin escorted the battleship Barham and the cruisers Berwick and Glasgow in Operation Coat in early November as they joined the Mediterranean Fleet.
 Griffin herself was transferred to the 14th Destroyer Flotilla in Alexandria and took part in the inconclusive Battle of Cape Spartivento on 27 November in Operation Collar.